pimsmath/vxml_site/content/projects/combinatorics/index.md

   - ferrari
 draft: false
 summary: |
-  In this project, students will apply techniques from knot theory to address questions about the geometry and topology of 3-stranded polymers such as R-loops.
+  In this project, students will develop techniques from knot theory and combinatorics to address questions about the geometry and topology of 3-stranded polymers such as R-loops.
 An R-loop is a 3 stranded structure composed of a DNA-RNA complex and another single strand of DNA.
 url_code: ""
 url_pdf: ""
 url_slides: ""